Greetings from the Dean of Students!

 Daphne Stamps, College Recruiter

 As the ADA Coordinator, I am available to facilitate these types of services for you.
-Please drop by my office, which is located in the Caldwell Building on the Main campus, or call (251) 405-7028.
-Your conversations with me or any of my staff are confidential and will not be shared with others outside of the ADA/DSS office.
-We are here to help you achieve academic success.
+Please drop by my office, which is located in the Student Center on the Main campus, or call 405-7087.
+We are here to help you achieve SUCCESS.

 Learning Assistance Center

 Welcome, Wildcats!
-I’m Patricia Rowser, Director of the Learning Assistance Center, located on our Main Campus.
+I am Justin Cooley, Director of the Learning Assistance Center, located on our Main Campus.
 The Center provides a variety of academic support activities to help you improve skills in various content areas.
 No appointments are necessary and walk-ins are welcome at any time.

 We’ll work with you to begin an individualized, self-paced course of study designed specifically to meet your learning needs.
 The Learning Assistance Center is staffed with a counselor, paraprofessionals in English, Reading and Mathematics, and peer personnel, who provide free tutorial assistance in the numerous content areas.